 Membership in the Diamond Bands is open to all qualifying students from any school, college, or campus of the University.
 At Temple, the Bands serve the entire student population; membership, therefore, includes not only music majors but also a large proportion of students representing almost every academic area of the University.

 Athletic scholarships are available in all varsity sports.
-The number of scholarships, the requirements, standards, and awards are controlled by Temple University and by the National Collegiate Athletic Association (NCAA).
-For further information, contact the Department of Intercollegiate Athletics, (215) 204-7447.
+The number of scholarships, requirements, standards, and awards are controlled by Temple University and by the National Collegiate Athletic Association (NCAA).
+For further information, contact the Department of Intercollegiate Athletics, 215-204-7447.

-See Military Science under Academic Services and Programs.
+See Military Science under the Academic Opportunities section of the Bulletin.